A to Z’s of Early Childhood

 Books and Articles by Center Members and Collaborators

-• Snyder, P. & Hemmeter M. (2018).
-Embedded practices and intervention with caregivers (EPIC): linking instruction and family capacity-building recommended practices, DEC Recommended Practices Monograph Series No. 4: Instruction.
+• Woods, J., Snyder, P. A., & Salisbury, C. (2018).
+Embedded practices and intervention with caregivers (EPIC): Linking instruction and family capacity-building recommended practices.
+In P. A. Snyder & M. L. Hemmeter (Eds.), Instruction: Effective strategies to support engagement, learning, and outcomes: DEC Recommended Practices Monograph Series (No. 4, pp. 145-158).
+Division for Early Childhood.

 References

 1. Center on the Developing Child.
 (2007).
-The science of early childhood development (InBrief).
-Retrieved from https://developingchild.harvard.edu/resources/inbrief-science-of-ecd/
+The science of early childhood development (InBrief). https://developingchild.harvard.edu/resources/inbrief-science-of-ecd/

-7. Epstein, A. (2015).
+7. Epstein, A. S. (2015).
 The intentional teacher: Choosing the best strategies for young children’s learning.
-Washington, DC: National Association for the Education of Young Children.
+National Association for the Education of Young Children.

 8. Division for Early Childhood.
 (2014).
-DEC recommended practices in early intervention/early childhood special education 2014.
-Retrieved from http://www.dec-sped.org/recommendedpractices
+DEC recommended practices in early intervention/early childhood special education 2014. http://www.dec-sped.org/recommendedpractices

 Receive Additional Support